CraryPrimitiveMan/awesome-with-star/awesome/avivace_awesome-gbdev.md

 - [Booting the Game Boy with a custom logo](https://dhole.github.io/post/gameboy_custom_logo/) - Bypassing the Nintendo logo check.
 - Making a Game Boy game in 2017: A "Sheep It Up!"
 Post-Mortem ([part 1](https://www.gamasutra.com/blogs/DoctorLudos/20171207/311143/), [part 2](https://www.gamasutra.com/blogs/DoctorLudos/20180213/314554/))
 - [Nintendo's fake logos](http://fuji.drillspirits.net/?post=87) - Every cartridge has to show the authentic logo to be considered valid and be run, but obviously some companies managed to exploit the check system.
+- [liblsdj](https://github.com/stijnfrishert/liblsdj) - A cross-platform and fast C utility library for interacting with the LSDJ save format (.sav), song files (.lsdsng) and more. :star:7
+- [Game Boy video effects](https://github.com/ChaosCabbage/crazy-gameboy-video-experiments) - Some little experiments using the STAT interrupt to do funny video manipulations. :star:1

 ### Directories